-Best Current-gen Game: Jedi: Fallen Order
+Star Wars Jedi: Fallen Order

 The plot here takes place shortly after the events of Episode III.
-You follow Cal Kestis, one of the last remaining Jedi who must keep his powers secret during the Jedi purge (the time following just after the creation of Vader).
+You follow Cal Kestis, one of the last remaining Jedi who must keep his powers secret during the Jedi purge, the time following just after the creation of Vader.